 Most all of the causes of dry eye can be controlled to some degree.
 For example, staying out of windy weather, limiting time on a computer, and limiting exposure to dust and dander are all positive actions you can take to decrease the amount of dryness to the eyes.

 Photophobia (Sensitivity to Light) and Dry Eyes

-Sensitivity to light is the most common complaint of those who have dry eyes and suffer from migraine headaches.
+Sensitivity to light is the most common complaint of those who suffer from both dry eyes and headaches.
 Some people experience such sensitivity to light during a headache, they see auras.
 Even low light indoors is too much for a migraine sufferer, and dry eyes just exacerbate the problem.

 Some people use over-the-counter (OTC) eyedrops to temporarily relieve dry eyes, but most OTC drops contain chemicals that restrict

 However, the eyes need to be healthy in order to work correctly and there is an all-natural solution to dry eyes…TheraLife Eye.